 Learning a new language is never easy but the internet has utterly revolutionized this process by adding in a host of useful tools and putting them at your fingertips.
 Today, rather than focusing on the age-old traditional tips on how to learn a language (the kind you can find in dusty tomes at your local library), we are going to focus on how you can get a jump start on the language learners of yesteryear by tapping into the myriad of language resources available online.

 How each language presents its own challenges

-While many languages share a common ancestry, each one is unique and consequently presents their own unique set of challenges.
+While many languages share a common ancestry, each one is unique and consequently presents its own unique set of challenges.
 For instance, English speakers may find languages like Spanish and French challenging but accessible thanks to their similarities in structure, however, other languages such as Arabic and Korean are notoriously difficult due to the fact that their makeup is comparatively ‘alien’.
-Luckily, not only can the internet offer you a great many resources to learn a language, but it can also help you tailor your learning to meet the challenges of a specific language.
+Luckily, not only can the internet offer you many resources to learn a language, but it can also help you tailor your learning to meet the challenges of a specific language.
 For instance, you can find many resources where you can find Korean torrents with audio and grammar exercise to help you engage with the quirks of this language.
 So, without further ado, here are our top 5 tips of learning a language online.

 Get an app

 If you’ve been learning a language for a while you probably know this trick already.
 If you don’t, then strap in for a whole new way to engage with languages.
 The most well-known language app is probably Duo Lingo.
 This was one of the first to combine the magic formulas of gaming and learning together to create an engaging experience, unlike anything that had gone before it.